 The Stevens Library at Sacred Heart Schools is the first library in the U.S. and the first school building in California to achieve Net Zero Energy Building (NZEB) Certification from the International Living Future Institute (ILFI), a nonprofit committed to the most advanced measure of sustainability in the built environment.

-The 6,300-sf library, part of a larger sustainable campus initiative, met the NGO’s rigorous requirements of exceptional energy conservation, demonstrating it generates more energy than it consumes annually, while showing that renewable energy systems can be incorporated into a building in attractive and inspiring ways.
+The 6,300 square foot library, part of a larger sustainable campus initiative, met the NGO’s rigorous requirements of exceptional energy conservation, demonstrating it generates more energy than it consumes annually while showing that renewable energy systems can be incorporated into a building in attractive and inspiring ways.
 The library was also part of the PG&E Zero Net Energy Pilot Project.
 In addition, it is on track for LEED® Platinum and Petal Certifications.
 However, the really exciting aspect of this project is how the building itself serves as an educational resource, empowering teachers to help educate tomorrow’s future environmental stewards.

 Sacred Heart Schools

 Tracing its heritage back to the 1800s, Sacred Heart School‘s (SHS) mission from the onset has been to educate children to become exceptional leaders and to respect creation.
 When rebuilding their K-12 campus, SHS wanted a space that would reflect their values of social awareness, sustainability, and community.
 As a result, the library was designed with a dual purpose — to make resource conservation part of the everyday experience while inspiring and educating the community about the importance of environmental stewardship and beauty.